What is a conservatorship?

 Overseeing the Conservatee’s Living Situation

-California law explains that a conservatee must reside in the least-restrictive appropriate place, which is presumed to be the conservatee’s personal residence.
-However, in general conservatorships, the court grants conservators the authority to place conservatees in a different location, even a facility, as needed.
-Conservators must ensure that the new location is safe and will meet the conservatee’s best interests, and this change in residence must be agreed upon by the conservator(s) and the conservatee.
+A conservatee must reside in the least-restrictive appropriate place, which is presumed to be the conservatee’s personal residence.
+However, in general conservatorships, conservators are granted the authority to place conservatees in a different location, as needed.

 Change residences within California